LASP-Libera/libera_utils/doc/source/custom-pages/developer-reference/spice.md

 Contains leapsecond data used by time conversion routines.

 ### Development Ephemeris Kernel (SPK)
-e.g. `de440.bsp`
+e.g. `de440s.bsp`

 Contains ephemeris data for planetary bodies.
+The version with "s" appended to the filename covers only more recent time (starts in the 1500s) to reduce filesize.

 ### High Precision Earth Binary Planetary Constants Kernel (PCK)
 e.g. `earth_000101_211220_210926.bpc`